 Trying Something New

-What holds us back when we feel God calling us to take a leap of faith?
-What holds us back from saying something, from trying something, or from being something that is new and uncomfortable?
+What holds us back when we feel God calling us to choose faith over fear?
+What holds us back from saying something, trying something, or being something that is new and uncomfortable?

-Since fear is at the root of these obstacles, let’s address three big ones:
+Since fear seems to be at the root of many of our obstacles, and why we hesitate choosing faith over fear, let’s address three big fears:

 Fear of Failure

-Deuteronomy 31:6: “Be strong and courageous, do not be afraid or tremble at them, for the Lord your God is the one who goes with you.
-He will not fail you or forsake you.”
+“Be strong and courageous, do not be afraid or terrified because of them, for the Lord your God goes with you; He will never leave you nor forsake you.”

 Fear of Judgement